 Recommendations for employers

-• Implement internal policies that allow your employees to request flexible working from day one of employment.
+• Implement internal policies that allow your employees to request flexible working from day one of employment and back these up with supportive cultures.

 • Use the tagline ‘happy to talk flexible working’ in job adverts, attracting more candidates who are looking for flexible roles.